mholgatem/gpioneer/README.md

+<h1>GPioneer</h1>
-<h1>GPioneer - A Python Based GPIO Controller</h1>This is a GPIO controller that is fully compatible with Piplay (and RetroPie?).
+<h6>A Python Based GPIO Controller</h6>This is a GPIO controller that is fully compatible with Piplay (and RetroPie?).
 For anyone that is familiar with Adafruit's RetroGame Utility, this is very similar.
 The main difference being that this is user friendly and full featured.
 <h4>What's New?</h4>
 <ul><li>Configuration tool to auto map buttons to keystrokes</li>
 <li>web-front end to easily modify settings/will auto integrate with piplay's web frontend</li>